ejsmont-artur/phpDesignPrinciples/README.md

 All the classes depend on interfaces.
 This way implementations can be swapped out at any time.

+# Single Responsibility Principle

+As you can see all the classes have very narrow responsibilities and do a very specific thing.
+This specialization allows you to reuse them in different context, but at the same time provides a level of abstraction so that you can forget about the details and thing in simpler terms.

+Each class should have a comment explaining it's puprose and responsibility.
+If you cant explain it in a single sentence it is doing too much.

+# Composition over inheritance

+As you can see there is no inheritance in these examples.
+The only place where i use the "extends" keyword is in the unit tests.
+In general you can have one or maybe two levels of abstract classes if you really plan to reuse a lot of the code, but you may still be better off to use composition instead.
+Objects used can be reused in any context without the need to extend any classes which makes it more flexible.

+Composition also allows you for smaller classes and promotes Single Responsibility Principle.

 # Desing Patterns and electricity ;)

 I had this idea recently that some of the design patterns translate nicely into the way our power supplies work.